 You should not just pay the ticket without first considering your options since there are long-term consequences to traffic tickets.
 The points on your driving and insurance records can result in your auto insurance rates increasing for years after you pay the fine.
 In addition, your driver’s license could be suspended if you accumulate too many points on your driving record.

-Let our skilled legal team identify your defenses and determine the best option for you so that you achieve the best possible outcome.
+Let our skilled traffic ticket lawyers identify your defenses and determine the best option for you so that you achieve the best possible outcome.
 We represent clients in Charlotte and throughout Mecklenburg county.
-To find out how we can help you, call our Charlotte office today to schedule a free consultation.
+To find out how we can help you, contact our Charlotte office today to schedule a free consultation.